ozone3950/sff-cooler-buyers-guide/README.md

 Usually the cheapest out of them all, this cooler has very good performance for the price, has a good quiet fan, and unlimited memory clearence.

 ![axp90](https://user-images.githubusercontent.com/91910634/145448633-c6870c0a-febe-4e78-a13c-98f607d26822.png)

+## Verdict:

+This category goes to the Alpenföhn BLACK RIDGE.
+Great performance included with a decent fan, and a great customizability.

+# Credits/Sources

+The specifications are from the manafactuers' sites.

+If you have any more questions, ask them on my [Discord](https://discord.gg/u6QV6s6).